-I currently own one very exceptional proven F1 mini-alpine buck as well as a yearling F2 mini-alpine.
+I currently own one very exceptional proven F1 mini-alpine buck as well as three yearling F1 mini-alpine bucklings.
 I do not offer my bucks for stud service to prevent potential disease introduction to my herd.

-My farm is currently home to two American Alpine, five F1 mini-alpine, and one F2 mini-alpine does.
-Updated images will be provided as they become available.
+My farm is currently home to three American Alpine, three F1 mini-alpine, and one F2 mini-alpine does.